 What Is The Intrinsic Value of Bitcoin?

-Many say Bitcoin is like gold, or fiat currency, and while it has similar features to gold, it also has many more.
-So what gives Bitcoin value?
+Many say Bitcoin is like gold, or even fiat currency, and while it has similar features to gold, it also has many more features.
+So what gives Bitcoin its value?

 Likewise with fiat currency.
 Of course you can spend Bitcoin.
 It might not be accepted everywhere, but you can use it to buy things, so it’s similar to fiat currency in this sense.

 But again, Bitcoin has many more uses than being a way of transacting value.

 Many people say Bitcoin has no intrinsic value because there is no underlying asset backing it.
 However, Bitcoin doesn’t gain its value from an underlying asset, but instead from its features.

 Bitcoin is the most secure network ever created.
 It goes without question that hackers have been trying to hack it ever since it came into the public conscious, and still it has never been hacked.

 The Bitcoin hashrate secures the network and it has an estimated 800,000 petaFLOPS cryptographically hashing each and every block.